EMSL-Computing/nmRanalysis/README.md

     docker-compose up --build

     ```
+    ** Note: The build will take ~30 minutes the very first time.
+    ** Subsequent updates where only nmRanalysis and not its dependencies are loaded should take only a couple of minutes.

     Once the image is built and the container is running you should get the terminal message: "Listening on http://0.0.0.0:3838"

 6. Open a web browser and go to "localhost:3838"